-3.4.2 APPOINTMENT AND REPLACEMENT (pursuant to Art.
-123-bis, para.
-1, lett.
-I), first part, TUF)
+3.4.2 APPOINTMENT AND REPLACEMENT (PURSUANT TO ART.
+123-BIS, PARA.
+1, LETT.
+L), FIRST PART, TUF)

 Pursuant to Articles 16.2 and 16.3 of the bylaws, the directors are elected on the basis of preference lists which comply with the current laws relating to gender equality.
 In accordance with Art.
 16.3 of the bylaws, lists could be submitted by shareholders who, alone or together with others, hold the interest determined in accordance with CONSOB (for 2021 equal to 4.5% of the Company's share capital, pursuant to Consob regulation n.
 44 of 29 January 2021).
 The lists must be filed at the head office at least twenty-five days in advance of the first-call date of the meeting.
 Shareholders must prove possession of the shares needed to file voting lists by submitting the relative certification by the deadline for the publication of the list (namely at least 21 days prior to the Annual General Meeting).
 Pursuant to Art.
 147-ter, paragraph 1-bis, TUF, ownership of the minimum amount needed to participate in the filing of a list is based on the number of shares officially held by the shareholder on the day the lists are filed with the Issuer.